hanabi/hanabi.github.io/docs/variant-specific/no-positive-clues.md

 ### The Transparent Bluff

 - Normally, you cannot perform a *Bluff* in variants without any positive information.
-This is because there is no way for the clue to not match the card that is blind-playing.
+This is because the blind-play will always look like it "connects" to the clue target.
 - However, the one exception to this is if a 5 blind-plays.
-Then, the clue receiver can know that it is a *Bluff* (because there is no card that matches at 5).
+Then, the clue receiver can know that it is a *Bluff* (because there is no card that connects to a 5).
 - In this situation, the clue receiver would mark their touched card as a one-away-from-playable card.

 ### The Transparent Double Bluff

 - Normally, you cannot perform a *Bluff* in variants without any positive information.
-This is because there is no way for the clue to not match the card that is blind-playing.
+This is because the blind-play will always look like it "connects" to the clue target.
-- However, it is possible to perform a *Double Bluff* by cluing any one-away-from-playable card and getting two non-matching cards to play.
+- However, it is possible to perform a *Double Bluff* by cluing any one-away-from-playable card and getting two non-connected cards to play.
 - For example, in a 4-player game of the Duck variant:
   - It is the first turn and nothing is played on the stacks.
   - Alice clues red to Donald, touching a red 2 as a *Play Clue*.